|

 Occupation: research attorney

 Worst miss?
-I missed the Sulphur-bellied Flycatcher at Pt.
-Lobos by five minutes and I dipped on the LeConte's Sparrow at Odello by 10 minutes — these were disappointing, but ain't it funny how time slips away.
+I missed a Sulphur-bellied Flycatcher at Pt.
+Lobos by five minutes and I dipped on a LeConte's Sparrow at Odello by 10 minutes — but a long-term nemesis is Magnificent Frigatebird.

 Rita Carratello